quarka-org/docs.quarka.org/docs/developer-manual/index.md

 # Developer Manual

 Welcome to the QA Assistant Developer Manual.
-Here you'll discover how to unlock the full potential of your data-driven assistant through programmatic access.
+Here you'll discover how to unlock the full potential of your data-driven assistant through QAL (Query Assistant Language).

 ---